Top shortcut

 • Priceless journey!

 As Cal Poly has strived to promote sustainability in practice, there is an urgent need to offer a new learning opportunity addressing sustainability challenges from the aspect of environmental management.
 Moreover, there is a limited number of global programs related to the core curricula of CAFES, minimizing the study-abroad opportunities for the second largest college in Cal Poly.
 To overcome this challenge, Dr. Yiwen Chiu (Natural Resources Management & Environmental Science) developed a brand-new study abroad program in 2017 with the support from Cal Poly International Center.
-We successfully took the first cohort of students to Taiwan in Summer 2018 and then the following year.
-The Taiwan Program will significantly increase not only the diversity of Cal Poly global programs, but also learning opportunity for Cal Poly students who are interested in sustainability, environmental protection, or Chinese culture in general.
-The new proposed program will take advantage of Taiwan’s natural and ecological environment allowing Cal Poly students to discover sustainability challenges and proposed management approaches by applying skills learned in classes.
+We successfully took two cohorts of students to Taiwan in 2018 and 2019 before the pandemic.
+This year (2025), Dr. Chiu decided to revise and relaunch the Taiwan Program continuing to increase not only the diversity of Cal Poly global programs, but also learning opportunity for Cal Poly students who are interested in sustainability, environmental protection, or Chinese culture in general.
+The newly redesigned program will take advantage of the project-based learning style to explore Taiwan’s natural and ecological environment, allowing Cal Poly students to discover sustainability challenges and proposed management approaches by applying skills learned in classes.

 Program Introduction